Axbridge: Governance

 The town council has responsibility for local issues.
 The town council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security and traffic.
 The town council also initiates projects for the maintenance and repair of parish facilities, and consults with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
 Each year members of the town council elect a mayor for the town.
 Axbridge Town Council is based at Axbridge Town Hall.

 For local government purposes, since 1 April 2023, the town comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Axbridge Rural District.

 The town is in Axevale electoral ward.
 Axbridge is the most populous area but the ward stretches south to Chapel Allerton.
 The total ward population as taken at the 2011 census is 4,261.

 It is also part of the Wells and Mendip Hills county constituency represented in the House of Commons.
 It elects one MP by the first-past-the-post system of election.

 Facilities

 In 2012, The Roxy community cinema was reopened after a five-year renovation programme.
 This was aided by the Big Lottery Fund, and re-used old seats from the Colston Hall in Bristol.
 It has 32 seats and an art deco box office.
 The premises used to be the Axbridge Lion pub, a Georgian Grade II listed building.

-The Axbridge Film Society is based at the cinema.
-In 2016 volunteers raised £5,000 for repairs to the cinema and plans have been drawn up for further refurbishment and the installation of new sound and projection equipment.
+The Axbridge Film Society was based at the cinema.
+In 2016 volunteers raised £5,000 for repairs to the cinema and plans have been drawn up for further refurbishment and the installation of new sound and projection equipment..
+The cinema closed pre-Covid.

+In June 2025 a new organisation called Axe Vale Arts (AVA) set up in Axbridge as "a home for creativity, community, and culture."
+The project is reimagining the vacant Methodist Church as a space for a regular schedule of music, art, exhibitions, spoken word, open-mic, theatre and workshops.